-Under the United Nations Convention on the Rights of Persons with Disabilities, people with a learning disability have a fundamental right to full and active participation and inclusion in society (United Nations, 2006)
+The United Nations Convention on the Rights of Persons with Disabilities said that people with a learning disability have a fundamental right to full and active participation and inclusion in society (United Nations, 2006).

 The Disability Perception Gap